ShariqNauman/aeo-optimizer/README.md

 ---

-*Documentation regarding Quality Assurance & Testing Deployment (QATD) will be available in the repository.*
+*Documentation regarding Refined Quality Assurance & Testing Deployment (QATD) will be available in the repository.*